magoo/risk-measurement/index.rst

 This documentation does not prescribe:

-1. The evidence or statistical methods that must be organized for an estimation.
+1. The governance of your risks, or accountable parties.
 2. The scenarios you should define for your risks.
 3. The approaches you should to mitigate your risks.

-This method does prescribe creativity in your efforts, within a method that allows quantification.

-There is always something to measure.
+By avoiding these subjects, this method hopes to measure any creative approaches to risk mitigation.

 .. include:: toc.rst